hongyuan-wang/fly/README.md

 # fly
-a chrome extension that make proxy easy
+a chrome extension that makes proxy easy